georghe-crihan/imgact_linux/README.md

 # imgact_linux

-OSX KEXT to allow running of linux binary executables (through Noah ABI) transparently.
+OSX KEXT to allow running of Linux binary executables (through Noah ABI) transparently.

 Its functionality is somewhat an OSX equivalent to that of Linux `binfmt-misc`.